Congratulations on the purchase of your new spa.

 It can take one or two weeks after receiving the balance of your payment before we can schedule your delivery.

-As soon as the product is ordered and arrives in our warehouse full payment and acceptance of possession is required.
-If you are not ready for delivery we will hold the spa for up to one month, after that a $75 per week storage fee for Portable Spas and $300 per week for Swim Spas will apply.
 If possession of the spa will not be accepted within 8 weeks of its arrival Spa World reserves the right to re-sell the Spa and order a replacement for your order once given 8 weeks notice.
 If the product is already in our warehouse or a showroom floor model, payment in full must be made before delivery.

 Payments can be made via credit card by visiting your local store or by contacting us.
 If you wish to pay over the phone by credit card, we charge a 1.1% surcharge.